-The United States Lighthouse Society is a non-profit historical and educational organization incorporated to educate, inform, and entertain those who are interested in lighthouses, past and present.
+The United States Lighthouse Society is a non-profit 501c3 historical and educational organization incorporated to educate, inform, and entertain those who are interested in lighthouses, past and present.

 The United States Lighthouse Society has been the proud recipient of numerous awards including the Preserve America Steward Award from the White House.
-With the help of our constituents, the United States Lighthouse Society has supported important lighthouse restoration projects nationwide.
+With the help of our members, the United States Lighthouse Society has supported important lighthouse restoration projects nationwide.

 List of Awards

-- White House, the Preserve America Steward Award
+- White House's Preserve America Steward Award

 - California Governor's Historic Preservation Award